 Divinity: Original Sin II (Series) Accessibility Report

-Divinity: Original Sin II offers 24 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 23 accessibility features for Divinity: Original Sin II in the Controls, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Divinity: Original Sin II is a role-play adventure series.
 You head out with up to three other characters, each with backstories and personalities.

 You can extensively adjust the levels of the game and the story narrator.
 This even allows you to adjust the volume of overheard voices.

 Platforms: Mac, PC, PS4, Switch, Xbox One and iOS

 Components: 3D Third-Person and Open World

 Costs: Purchase cost, In-Game Purchases and In-Game Pass

 We've documented 7 accessibility features for Controls in Divinity: Original Sin II which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.

 Mouse And Keyboard